 Some personal facts about Kathy are that she lives in a geodesic dome, has a large Dave Debusschere sports card collection, and watches Days of Our Lives each day!

 (Adobe Acrobat PDF | Microsoft Word DOC)

-Full resume in PDF format.
-And a hi-res photo in JPEG or TIFF.
+Full resume in PDF format and two choices for a hi-res photo in JPEG format: Choice 1 or Choice 2

 She currently maintains these Web sites: